Yelp/pyramid_zipkin/docs/source/configuring_zipkin.rst

     id deterministic).

-5. zipkin.set_extra_binary_annotations
+6. zipkin.set_extra_binary_annotations
 --------------------------------------
-    A method that takes the `request` object as a parameter and produces extra binary annotations.
+    A method that takes `request` and `response` objects as parameters and produces extra binary annotations.
 If this config is omitted, only `http.uri` and `http.uri.qs` are added as binary annotations.
+    The return value of the callback must be a dictionary, and all keys and values must be in `str` format.
 Example:

     .. code-block:: python

-        def set_binary_annotations(request):
+        def set_binary_annotations(request, response):
             return {'view': get_view(request)}

         settings['zipkin.set_extra_binary_annotations'] = set_binary_annotations